niutech/smarty-processwire/README.md

 Installation
 ------------

-Just copy the SmartyTemplating folder to your /wire/modules/ and the default template folder from /site-default to your /site/templates.
+Just copy the SmartyTemplating folder to your /site/modules and the /site-default/templates folder to your /site/templates.
 Then go to the admin panel and enable this module.
 In the options you can enable Smarty caching and change the cache lifetime.
 Upon saving, three folders should be created in your /site/assets/cache: *SmartyCache*, *SmartyConfigs* and *SmartyTemplates_c*.
 Otherwise create them and chmod them to 777.

 Quick tutorial